GhbSmwc/SMW_TowerOfHeavenFan/Readme.txt

    [500:025 FanBlock.asm] in the list folder.**

-3) Open UberasmTool_library/TOHFan.asm and paste that ASM file in uberasm tool's library folder, in any level file that you are going to use the fan, add this code: [JSL TOHFan_TowerOfHeavenFan] as "main".
+3) Open UberasmTool_library/TOHFan.asm and paste that ASM file in uberasm tool's "library" folder, in any level file that you are going to use the fan, add this code: [JSL TOHFan_TowerOfHeavenFan] as "main".
 This must be executed every frame.
+It should look like this:
+[
+main:
+	JSL TOHFan_TowerOfHeavenFan
+	RTL
+]

-   Due to how SMW runs the code in a certain sequence, the holding the jump button when you get caought in the fand wind does not work properly when executed within a Gamemode 14 due to this taking place AFTER the player gravity handling at $00D948 and before the controller update at $0021CA.
+   Due to how SMW runs the code in a certain sequence, the holding the jump button when you get caought in the fan wind does not work properly when executed within a Gamemode 14 due to this taking place AFTER the player gravity handling at $00D948 and before the controller update at $0021CA.